cose-wg/draft-ietf-cose-hpke/draft-ietf-cose-hpke.md

 content encryption key (CEK) and the CEK is subsequently used to encrypt the plaintext.
 This mode supports multiple recipients.
 {{two-layer}} provides the details.

+Distinct algorithm identifiers are defined and registered that are specific to each COSE HPKE mode so that they are fully specified, as required by {{RFC9864}}.

 In both cases, a new COSE header parameter called 'ek' is used to convey the content of the enc structure defined in the HPKE